-It doesn’t save the money the window companies claim and the replacements rarely last more than a decade before the seals fail and you end up having to replace the windows again and again.
+Replacements don’t save the money the window companies claim and they rarely last more than a decade before the seals fail and you end up having to replace the windows again and again.

 If you don’t believe me, read what Energy.gov says about replacing your windows.

 “Unless the existing windows are missing glass or otherwise severely leaking, seeing significant annual savings in your space conditioning cost and energy use is unlikely.” – Source: Energy.gov

 Still not convinced?
 Read more here!

 So, if replacing your windows isn’t the solution, how can we lessen the energy loss that windows cause?

 The low hanging fruit are solutions like weatherstripping, caulking trim, and repairing old windows so they are operating as efficiently as possible.
 Once those items are done, the next thing you should consider are storm windows.

 There a ton of advantages to storm windows, whether you decide to go with interior storms or exterior models.
 The advantages below make the storm plus original window combination a better performing alternative than replacement double-paned windows.